scala-ide/docs/tutorials/play20scalaide20/index.rst

        :width: 100%
        :target: ../../_images/play20-scalaide20-17.png

 *   Fix the application code, using a smart quote.
+And fix the imports as needed.

     .. code-block:: scala